Works by Robert Sheppard

 Avant Garters - zimzalla avant object no. 35 A pair of garters with monostichs, wrapped in gold, sealed in wax, 2016

-Some Readings and Performances (a comprehensive list is currently under development)
+Some Readings and Performances (a comprehensive list is currently under development, but I’ve mislaid it!)

 I have regularly read my poetry at many venues on numerous occasions since the 1970s, including: Colpitts, Durham; University of East Anglia; Premises, Norwich Arts Centre; The Public House Bookshop, Brighton; Shoreham Youth Project; University of Oxford; King’s College, London; SubVoicive, London; Torriano Meeting House, London; New River Project, London; Writers Forum Workshop, London; Compendium Bookshop, London; Hillview Festival, 1992; Blue Nose Poets, London; Vertical Images, London; Royal Holloway College, Egham; The Rose Theatre, Edge Hill College of Higher Education; Exeter University Literary Society; Birkbeck College, London; The Collect Gallery, Liverpool; Camden People’s Theatre.
 1996: I read at the Assembling Alternatives conference, at the University of New Hampshire.
 Visiting Writer to a week’s course featuring Lee Harwood and Anne Stevenson, at the Arvon Foundation, Totleigh Barton, Devon, 2000 the Cork Contemporary Poetry Conference, Cork, Ireland, Crossing the Line series at the Poetry Society, London.
 Centre for Contemporary Poetics Research, Birkbeck College, University of London.
 Visiting Writer to Sudley House, Merseyside, at the

 The Poetry Centre, English Department, University of Manchester, The Language Club, Plymouth Arts Centre, Plymouth, Trinity College, University of Cambridge.
 Walker Gallery as part of the 2005 Liverpool Poetry Festival, organised by Neon Highway, Text Festival at Bury Art Gallery.
-The Poetry Buzz, ‘readings off and on a Routemaster Bus for Allen Fisher’, in Lincoln’s Inn Fields, London.
+The Poetry Buzz, ‘readings off and on a Routemaster Bus for Allen Fisher’, in Lincoln’s Inn Fields, London, MMU (English Futures), Open Eye Gallery (European Poetry Festival).

 Post Sound Art?
 Intermedia: Triskel Arts Centre, Cork, Ireland November 8-27, 1993